 How long does counseling last?
 How often do we meet?

 Each client has their own individual counseling journey.
 Some clients come to me for advice for one very specific issue– these clients can work with me for one to two sessions and meet their goals!
-On the other end of the spectrum, I have some clients that face on-going stressors and need a plan for extended support and treatment that lasts over a year.
+On the other end of the spectrum, I have some clients that face on-going stressors and need a plan for extended support and treatment that lasts over a year, but the majority of my clients fit somewhere in the middle.

-The majority of my clients fit somewhere in the middle.
-At our first session we will explore your goals for treatment and discuss how long it may take to achieve those goals.
 Typically, clients come in weekly at the start of the counseling journey, spreading sessions out as they make progress until they arrive at a place they feel ready to end services.

 What are your fees?

 Most of my clients choose to use health insurance to cover some or all of the cost.
-If you wish to take that route, prior to our first session together I will run a benefit check so you understand your financial responsibility.
+If you wish to take that route, prior to our first session together I can run a benefit check so you understand your financial responsibility.

 Do you have evening and weekend appointments available?